liewfuteck/terraform-aws-waf/README.md

 ### WAF Logging

-WAF has also been integrated with Kinesis Firehose, allowing for analysis of blocked requests.
+WAF logs are delivered to S3 through Amazon Kinesis Firehose, where they can be queried with Amazon Athena for threat analysis and audit purposes.

 ![AWS WAF and Kinesis Integration](./pictures/webapp-prod-kinesis-integration.png)
 ![Kinesis Firehose Dashboard](./pictures/Firehose%20stream%20metrics.png)